Notice of Privacy Practice

 We use and disclose PHI in many ways.
 For each category of uses or disclosures, we will explain what we mean and try to give some examples.
-Not every use or disclosure in a category will be listed.
+Not every use or disclosure in a category will be listed but other uses and disclosures not described below will be made only with your written authorization and can be revoked.
 However, all of the ways we are permitted to use and disclose information will fall within one of the categories required by law.

 For Treatment: We may use PHI about you to provide you with medical treatment or services.
 We may disclose PHI about you to doctors, nurses, technicians, nursing, psychologists, social workers, students preparing for a career in health care and other individuals who are involved in taking care of you.
 For example, a doctor treating you for a chemical imbalance may need to know if you have problems with your heart because some medications may affect your blood pressure.
 We may share your PHI for treatment in order to coordinate the different things you need, such as prescriptions, blood pressure checks, and lab tests, and to determine a correct diagnosis.